vuminh-hoangd/Option-Market-Making-with-Arbitrage-Free-Volatility-Surface/README.md

 $$\delta^{b,*}(t,s,q) = \underbrace{\frac{1}{\kappa^b}}_{\text{liquidity}} - \underbrace{\psi_1(t,s)}_{\text{vol-arb edge + order-flow}} - \underbrace{(2q+1)\psi_2(t)}_{\text{inventory control}}$$

 $$\delta^{a,*}(t,s,q) = \underbrace{\frac{1}{\kappa^a}}_{\text{liquidity}} + \underbrace{\psi_1(t,s)}_{\text{vol-arb edge + order-flow}} + \underbrace{(2q-1)\psi_2(t)}_{\text{inventory control}}$$

+`psi_1(t,s) = phi(t,s) + order_flow_correction` is the maker's edge: `phi`
+is the expected profit from being right about volatility, gamma-weighted and discounted by how far into the future it can be harvested before the running inventory penalty makes it not worth holding the position that long. `psi_2(t) < 0` is the inventory weight — it does not change the total quoted width, only how it's split between bid and ask as `q` moves away from zero.